stefan-kolb/nucleus/wiki/adapter_tests.md

 The `cassette_group: 'application-services;list'` marker in this example forces the `VCR` cassettes to be placed into a directory structure of `application-services/list/{testname}.rec`.
-With this structure we can automatically evaluate the difference in the made requests for a specific operation.
+With this structure we can automatically evaluate request differences for a specific operation.

 ## Recording

-Recording new VCR cassettes requires you to have an account at the platform that shall be recorded.
+Recording new VCR cassettes requires a valid user account at the platform that shall be recorded.
 The credentials must be specified in the `config/.credentials` file.

 The file is ignored and must _never_ be committed.
 It must use the following syntax: